songsbyarchit/meraki-demo-bridge/demo_flows/customer/higher_ed/sm/60min.md

-[Opening]
+Alright, let's dive into the demo for Cisco Meraki's SM solution tailored for the Higher Education sector.

+**Introduction:**
-Hello and welcome to our Meraki Systems Manager demo!
-Today, we're going to explore how Meraki SM can revolutionize the way IT teams in Higher Ed institutions manage their devices.
-Whether you're an IT admin looking to streamline operations or a financial decision maker seeking cost-effective solutions, Meraki SM has something for everyone.
+Hello and welcome to our demo today!
+I'm excited to show you how Cisco Meraki's SM solution can revolutionize IT management in the Higher Education sector.

+**Warm-up question for customers:**
+What does your current network setup look like?
+Where are your biggest IT headaches today?

-[Use Case 1: Device Provisioning]
+**Use Case 1: Device Management**
-Let's start with device provisioning.
-With Meraki SM, you can easily deploy hundreds of devices at once, saving your IT team countless hours.
-Simply **click 'Systems Manager > Add Devices'** and follow the prompts to enroll new devices in minutes, not days.
-This efficiency not only boosts productivity but also reduces the risk of errors during deployment.
+Let's start by looking at how easy it is to manage all devices on your network from a single dashboard. **Navigate to 'Systems Manager > Monitor > Devices'**.
+Here, you can see all devices, their status, and even push out updates seamlessly.

-[Use Case 2: Security Compliance]
+**Use Case 2: Application Management**
-Next, let's talk about security compliance.
-In the Higher Ed sector, protecting sensitive student and faculty data is paramount.
-With Meraki SM, you can enforce security policies on all devices, ensuring that every endpoint is up-to-date and protected against cyber threats. **Click 'Systems Manager > Security Policies'** to see how easy it is to set up and manage security protocols across your entire network.
+Now, let's take a look at how you can manage applications across all devices. **Click 'Systems Manager > Manage > Apps'**.
+From here, you can easily deploy new applications or updates to ensure all devices are up to date.

-[Use Case 3: Remote Troubleshooting]
+**Use Case 3: Security Policies**
-Now, let's dive into remote troubleshooting.
-Imagine being able to resolve device issues without leaving your desk.
-With Meraki SM, you can remotely access devices, troubleshoot problems, and even push updates with just a few **clicks 'Systems Manager > Remote Desktop'**.
-This level of control not only improves user experience but also reduces downtime and support costs.
+Next, let's explore how you can enforce security policies across all devices. **Navigate to 'Systems Manager > Manage > Security Policies'**.
+Here, you can set up policies to protect devices and data, ensuring a secure network environment.

-[Use Case 4: Asset Tracking]
+**Use Case 4: Remote Troubleshooting**
-Moving on to asset tracking, Meraki SM offers real-time visibility into all your devices, making it easy to track inventory and monitor usage patterns. **Click 'Systems Manager > Inventory'** to see how you can easily identify unused devices, optimize resources, and make data-driven decisions that save you money in the long run.

-[Closing]

-Before we wrap up, I'd like to ask you a couple of questions to spark some discussion.
-How are you currently managing your device inventory and ensuring security compliance?
-And, what challenges have you faced in terms of remote troubleshooting and device provisioning?
-Let's discuss how Meraki SM can address these pain points and transform your IT operations for the better.

-Thank you for joining us today, and we look forward to hearing your feedback and exploring how Meraki SM can benefit your Higher Ed institution.
+Now, let's see how easy it is to troubleshoot issues remotely. **Click 'Systems Manager > Monitor > Remote Desktop'**.
+You can quickly access devices to diagnose and resolve issues without the need for on-site visits.

+**Frequently Asked Questions:**
+Q: How does this solution reduce IT workload in our higher education environment?
+A: Meraki simplifies management through one dashboard and automates many tasks like updates and troubleshooting.

+Q: What kind of ROI or cost reduction can we expect?
+A: Customers often report major time savings and reduced downtime, especially for remote sites.

+Q: Can we integrate this with our existing systems and security policies?
+A: Yes — Meraki supports APIs, SAML, and integration with existing firewalls, Active Directory, and SIEM tools.

+That concludes our demo for Cisco Meraki's SM solution tailored for Higher Education.
+Thank you for joining us today!